-It’s been a common political refrain: Labour planned massive cuts in public spending, Labour lost the election and but then Labour campaign repeatedly against cuts without ever saying what it would have cut.
+It’s been a common political refrain: Labour planned massive cuts in public spending, Labour lost the election but then Labour campaign repeatedly against cuts without ever saying what it would have cut.

 We’ve never been told how Labour would have cut that £44 billion it was planning on.
 Nor have we heard why Labour think the government is an extreme right-wing baby-eating one even though after all the cuts the level of public spending will still be higher than it was for seven years under Labour.